arcsine0/kaquizz/README.md

 ```
 that's it

-# How to start the shi
+# How to start the shi, because x3
 just do
 ```
 npm start